 Becoming a Front Porch in Melvin’s Neighborhood is a commitment.
-It says your organization has a vested interested in the well-being of your patrons (Residents).
-It’s so much more than a marketing program or even rebranding.
-Melvin’s Neighborhood is a comprehensive vehicle that empowers your organization to be part of a transformation that includes individual lives and your community’s civic fabric.
+It says your organization has a vested interested in the well-being of your patrons (Residents) and where they live.
+It’s so much more than a marketing program or even a rebranding.
+Melvin’s Neighborhood is a comprehensive vehicle that empowers your organization to be part of a transformation that affects individual lives and your community’s civic fabric.

 Rather than just send out “one off” marketing pieces, which is the norm for small businesses, the bleedingEDGE platform utilizes subscriptions.
-A subscription is a curated collection of campaign nudges that interact and connect a patron with the Front Porch (small business merchant) in a unique way.
+A subscription is a curated collection of campaign nudges that connect a patron with the Front Porch (small business merchant) in a unique way.
 If the data dictates, a nudge campaign from a Front Porch’s subscription will make it into the a Resident’s morning well-being email from Melvin.
 These emails and nudges align with the information gathered from their most recent “Look in the Mirror” as they pursue building their Perfect World around health and well-being.
 Subscriptions tie a Neighborhood organization (Front Porch) to that pursuit – and in turn reward the Front Porch through increased patronization, loyalty and revenue generation.

 Please take a deep dive into the inner workings of Melvin’s brain, the bleedingEDGE Experience platform.
-You’ll join me on a ride through Nebraska as well understand the triggers that underpin the synaptic outlay of Melvin’s nudge system.
+You’ll join me on a ride through Nebraska as well as you understand the triggers that underpin the synaptic outlay of Melvin’s nudge system.

-______________________bleedingEDGE Marketing Subscriptions
+bleedingEDGE Marketing Subscriptions

 A Resident’s relationship with a Front Porch (merchant, physicians, NGO, etc.) is much like that of Patheon, fansonly or other online subscription services.
 The difference though is this subscription is free.
-Envision a radio station on iHeart (each with different theme, flow and type of content sponsored/created by the Front Porch (merchant or other participating organization).
+Envision a radio station on iHeart (each with different theme, flow and type of content sponsored and created by the Front Porch.
 All the incoming messaging generated by Front Porch subscriptions is curated for the Resident according to relevance and prioritized in Melvin’s brain, the bleedingEDGE platform.
-The prioritization is fueled by the Resident’s responses to “A Look In The Mirror”; and the events relevant to Resident/Merchant relationship (e.g. purchases, attendance, etc.).
-Each Front Porch’s personalized subscription(s) can be modified through a Community 3.0 template (using the tools we provide — e.g. content, triggers, etc.); created completely from scratch using the campaign tools provided by the 3.0; or purchased from an approved a third party partner.
+The prioritization is fueled by the Resident’s responses to “A Look In The Mirror” and the events relevant to Resident/Merchant relationship (e.g. purchases, attendance, etc.).
+Each Front Porch’s personalized subscription(s) can be modified using the tools we provide (e.g. content, triggers, etc.); or created through tools purchased from an approved a third party partner.

 Second, each subscription will center around a Primary Action Point.
 An Action Point is a predetermined summary of focuses a Resident would uncover when “Looking in the Mirror”.
 Examples of Primary Action Points are “nutrition” and “psychological replenishment”.
 In addition to Primary Action Points, the bleedingEDGE also incorporates Secondary Action Points.
 Secondary Action Points are different from Primary A.P. in that they are ubiquitous and built into all campaigns and nudges if possible, regardless of the Resident’s uncoverings.
 Examples are “empathy” and “belief in self-efficacy”.
 We believe these traits are fundamental to any and all self or civic advancement.
 Do a deep dive into Melvin’s Action Points here.

 Please check out the deep dive on subscriptions we’ve provided.
 We use the example of a subscription focused on the Nutrition Action Point – specifically created for the grocery industry.
 Included in the “dive” are examples of nudges that could populate a Resident’s morning email if their “Look In The Mirror” uncovered a need for them to work on the Nutrition element of their well-being journey.
-Click here.

 - Each subscription will begin with a narrative.
 From there components (campaigns) will be inserted.
 The components will be both related to the theme in the narrative and also serendipitous elements to make it fun and also connect to other seemingly unrelated areas — but will end up creating morphs making the Neighborhood unpredictable and unique (imagine the Island of Doctor Moreau of community development).

 - Each subscription will feature a specific Solution (volunteer projects).

-- Each subscription will use a soft commit list of triggers.
+- Each subscription will use a soft commitment list of triggers.
 These can be modified (either upon initial set up, or during the course of operations).
 See trigger list here in the discussion of the bleedingEDGE Experience Platform.

-- The individual sponsorship will be similar to having a Resident follow an influencers feed.
-These influencers could be recruited by the Neighborhood to help further community-wide goals
+- The individual sponsorship will be similar to having a Resident follow an influencer’s feed.
+These influencers could be recruited by the Neighborhood to help further community-wide goals.

-- Within each business niche we would also include campaign options so Front Porches within a Node wouldn’t have the same campaign output as their competition within the Neighborhood
+- Within each business niche we would also include campaign options so Front Porches within a Node wouldn’t have the same campaign output as their competition within the Neighborhood.

-- Content/campaign options within a subscription would be updated on an ongoing basis to keep the output fresh and interesting
+- Content/campaign options within a subscription would be updated on an ongoing basis to keep the output fresh and interesting.

 - Third party developers can create subscriptions that could be used by a Front Porch at a premium price.
 These could be more oriented towards a specific niche (e.g. healthcare, restaurant, etc.).
-These “premium” stations are similar to what WordPress does with their premium blog design themes.
+These “premium” subscriptions are similar to what WordPress does with their premium blog design themes.

 - The developer market isn’t limited to templated subscription creation.
 It can also involve component design (e.g. AR modules, etc.) and niche version of templated stations.